Webinars

 Allison Kosto: Montana State University Extension Agent, Broadwater County

-THIS WEBINAR WAS CANCELLED - We hope to reschedule at a later date
+THIS WEBINAR WAS CANCELED - We hope to reschedule at a later date

 Cover crops, also called “green manure,” can provide a variety of benefits to the home garden.
 They can add organic matter, improve soil nutrients, break up soil compaction, increase water filtration, provide weed control and serve as a sacrifice crop.
 This webinar will cover the basics of cover crops in the home garden including benefits, uses, research, planting recommendations and types of crops that are most likely to be successful in the northwest.